-The limits for Silvers (Coho), Pinks (Humpy), Chums (Dog), and Reds (Sockeye) are six per species per guest per day.
-For Kings (Chinook), the limits are set annually and change throughout the year.
+The limits for Silver Salmon (Coho), Pink Salmon (Humpy), Chum Salmon (Dog), and Red Salmon (Sockeye) are six per species per guest per day.
+For King Salmon (Chinook), the limits are set annually and change throughout the year.
 They can be anywhere from five or six per season with one or two catches per day down to one or two per season.
 King limits will be given to you when you arrive at the lodge.
-These limits make it important for our guests to know how to distinguish between the different salmon species.
+These limits make it important for our guests to know how to identify salmon species.

 King or Not

 Once you have caught a salmon, the first step is to decide if you have landed a King or not.
-Being able to properly identify the different species will help you avoid costly mistakes.
+Being able to properly know how to identify salmon species will help you avoid costly mistakes.
 Use these identifying characteristics to help.